zwave-js/node-zwave-js/docs/usage/tcp-connection.md

 ## Configuring `ser2net`

+> [!NOTE] This uses the new YAML configuration format for `ser2net` and as such requires a `ser2net` version 4.0 or newer.
+If you have been using the old line-based configuration format make sure that you save the sample below using a `.yaml` suffix and point `ser2net` to that file.

-The following configuration will expose a local serial port via TCP using `ser2net`:
+The following `ser2net.yaml` configuration will expose a local serial port via TCP using `ser2net`:

 ```yaml
 connection: &my-zwave